bogongroverchalet/website/_articles/2017-8-8-visiting-in-winter.md

 - The following Saturday we, with great regret, pack up and leave; skiing back to Falls Creek before getting the Bus down again, and then driving back home.

-## Getting to Tawonga
+## Getting to Mt Beauty

-Everyone is expected to make their own way to Tawonga - although we make a special point to help our Venturer aged participants.
+Everyone is expected to make their own way to Mt Beauty - although we make a special point to help our Venturer aged participants.

 We communicate as a group of participants before our Ski Week commences and to